Resistance and Hope: Essays by Disabled People

 About the Anthology

-In the groundbreaking new anthology Resistance and Hope: Essays by Disabled People, seventeen multiply marginalized disabled writers, most of them people of color, reflect on activism, hope, and defiance.
+In the groundbreaking new anthology Resistance and Hope: Essays by Disabled People, seventeen multiply-marginalized disabled writers reflect on activism, hope, and defiance in this political climate.
 For more about the contributors, editorial team, and advance praise: https://disabilityvisibilityproject.com/resist/

 About the Disability Visibility Project

 The Disability Visibility Project is an online community dedicated to recording, amplifying, and sharing disability media and culture.
-See out About page for more details.
+See our About page for more details.

 Support our work on Patreon: patreon.com/DVP

 Alice Wong is a disability activist, media maker, and consultant.
 She is the Founder and Director of the Disability Visibility Project® (DVP), a community partnership with StoryCorps and an online community dedicated to creating, sharing and amplifying disability media and culture created in 2014.
 Alice is also a co-partner in four projects: DisabledWriters.com, a resource to help editors connect with disabled writers and journalists, #CripLit, a series of Twitter chats for disabled writers with novelist Nicola Griffith, #CripTheVote, a nonpartisan online movement encouraging the political participation of disabled people with co-partners Andrew Pulrang and Gregg Beratan, and Access Is Love with co-partners Mia Mingus and Sandy Ho, a campaign that aims to help build a world where accessibility is understood as an act of love instead of a burden or an afterthought.